Intaglio (conference)

-Intaglio is the annual international Business school summit hosted by Indian Institute of Management Calcutta.
+Intaglio is the annual international business school summit hosted by the Indian Institute of Management Calcutta.
 The flagship event of IIM-C was started in 1989 as the National Business School Meet (NBSM).
-Intaglio, traditionally held over a 3-day weekend in December, serves as a platform facilitating the interaction of eminent personalities from the industry, academia, media and government, holding conferences, workshops and seminars by experts in different fields on a wide range of topics.
+Intaglio, traditionally held over a three-day weekend in December, serves as a platform facilitating the interaction of eminent personalities from the industry, academia, media and government, holding conferences, workshops and seminars by experts in different fields on a wide range of topics.

 Intaglio in 2007 became the first event of its kind in India to achieve the ISO 9001:2000 certification from the International Organization for Standardization.

 In 2010, Intaglio got the distinction of being the first carbon-neutral B-school event in India.
-This is being done through a number of environment-friendly measures such as using notepads and bags made of recycled paper and encouraging the use of social networking sites, emails and SMSes to publicise the event.
+This was achieved through a number of environmentally friendly measures, such as using notepads and bags made of recycled paper, while encouraging the use of social networking sites, emails and SMS to publicize the event.